right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 Closed Ended Questions: Types, Examples, and Best Practices

-In this article, we focus on closed-ended questions, what they are, the different types, explaining their advantages and disadvantages, and other things.
+In this article, we focus on closed-ended questions, what they are, the different types, explaining their advantages and disadvantages, and how they are different from open-ended questions.

 TL;DR